-Our family lives in a 4 bedroom 3 bath Mcmansion filled with clothes, furniture, TV’s and every thing else imaginable.
-Sometimes I will do a 360 degree spin and just to soak in all the worldly possessions that are cluttering our home.
-It is hard to believe that over the 10 years we have called this our home we have slowly filled up every bedroom, bathroom, living room and kitchen with stuff.
-Piece by piece on trips to Target and Costco we have accumulated more than we need.
+Our family lives in a 4 bedroom 3 bath McMansion filled with clothes, furniture, TV’s and everything else imaginable.
+Sometimes I will do a 360-degree spin, just to soak in all the worldly possessions that are cluttering our home.
+It is hard to believe that in a little over 10 years, the time we have called this our home, we have slowly filled up every bedroom, bathroom, living room and kitchen with stuff.
+Piece by piece, trip by trip to Target and Costco we have accumulated more than we need.
 More than we can even put away.

 Spend nothing rules

 Spending nothing all year would be impossible, right?
 Because we have to eat, sleep, and go to work.
 You know the hamster wheel activities.
 And those items require some money.